josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 What sort of viewpoint must it take to see this as merely a negligible side effect?
 A worthy compromise for faster jpegs?

-I don't know.
-I only know there's no amount of productivity that could possibly be worth this price to me.

 ---

 Some might argue there's another reason for optimism about AI: simply, what it _could be_.